Skip to content

 One of the most significant chapters in The Story of Nikola Tesla; The Genius History Was Unfair To, relates to the “War of Currents.”
 Thomas Edison was a strong proponent of the direct current (DC) system and had significant economic interests in it.
 The DC system was suitable for transmitting power over short distances, but due to significant voltage drop over long distances, it required numerous power plants located close together, which was very costly.
 On the other hand, Tesla had realized the infinite potential of alternating current (AC).
 He demonstrated that AC could be easily transmitted at high voltages over long distances using transformers and then stepped down at the destination for domestic and industrial use.
 This capability made it possible to transmit power over very long distances with significantly less energy loss.

 The disagreement between Tesla and Edison over the superiority of AC over DC quickly turned into an intense rivalry.
-Edison and his associates made great efforts to discredit the AC system, including conducting dangerous experiments using alternating current to demonstrate its perceived lack of safety.
-However, with the financial and commercial support of George Westinghouse, a leading industrialist and inventor, Tesla succeeded in realizing his ideas.
-Westinghouse understood the economic potential of the AC system and, by purchasing the patent rights to Tesla’s inventions, paved the way for the expansion of this technology.
+Edison and his associates worked hard to discredit the AC system.
+They conducted dangerous experiments using alternating current to show it as unsafe.
+However, Tesla succeeded in realizing his ideas thanks to financial and commercial support from George Westinghouse.
+Westinghouse, a leading industrialist and inventor, recognized the economic potential of AC.
+By purchasing the patent rights to Tesla’s inventions, he paved the way for the expansion of this technology.

 Tesla’s Revolutionary Inventions: Foundations of the Modern World